jmeza-xyz/rancher-docs/versioned_docs/version-2.14/integrations-in-rancher/fleet/overview.md

 ## Fleet resource configuration

-Fleet supports configuring CPU and memory resource requests and limits for both management cluster controllers and downstream cluster agents.
-When running Fleet through Rancher, pass configuration using the rancher-config ConfigMap instead of Helm directly.
+Fleet allows you to configuring CPU and memory resource requests and limits for both management cluster controllers and downstream cluster agents.
+When running Fleet through Rancher, apply these changes using the `rancher-config` ConfigMap rather than via Helm directly.

-For detailed configuration options, refer to [Resource Limits in Fleet](https://fleet.rancher.io/how-tos-for-operators/resource-limits)
+For detailed configuration options, refer to [Resource Limits in Fleet](https://fleet.rancher.io/how-tos-for-operators/resource-limits).

 ## Troubleshooting